scribd/github-action-datadog-reporting/README.md

 Internal configuration for the action. `job_metrics` should be passed for capturing job_duration and workflow durations, while `velocity` should be passed when used in a `Velocity Workflow` as seen below.

+## Enviornment Variables

+The following two secrets are required to be added to your GitHub settings for access to Datadog and GitHub during the workflow run.

+### OCTOKIT_TOKEN

+This token allows the action to request information about the workflow run from GitHub and enables calculating the relevant metrics.
+You can learn how to generate a personal access token (PAT) here: https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token

+The only permission required for the PAT is `repo`

+### DATADOG_TOKEN

+This token allows the action to submit the metrics to datadog.
+You can learn how to generate an API token from Datadog here: https://docs.datadoghq.com/account_management/api-app-keys/

 ## Examples

 ### Capture GitHub Action Job and Workflow metrics